Network Protocols: From Specification to Practice

 - Main Book: “HTTP: The Definitive Guide” by David Gourley

-What you’ll build: A from-scratch HTTP/1.1 request/response parser that handles the full specification: chunked encoding, keep-alive connections, content negotiation, and proper error responses.
+What you’ll build: A from-scratch HTTP/1.1 request/response parser that handles full spec behavior: chunked encoding, keep-alive connections, and correct error handling.

 Core challenges you’ll face: